wazuh/wazuh-documentation/source/user-manual/registering/password/windows-password-registration.rst

 Windows hosts
 =============

-To register the Windows Agent, you need to start a CMD or a Powershell as **Administrator**.
+To register the Windows agent, you need to start a CMD or a Powershell as **Administrator**.
 The agent's installation directory depends on the architecture of the host.

 	- ``C:\Program Files (x86)\ossec-agent`` for ``x86_64`` hosts.
 	- ``C:\Program Files\ossec-agent`` for ``x64`` hosts.